- Prevalence of Ecstasy Use

 Ecstasy and Depression: Is There a Link?

-Studies have consistently shown that using ecstasy can lead to permanent changes in the brain's production and use of serotonin.
+Psychedelic studies have consistently shown that using ecstasy can lead to permanent changes in the brain's production and use of serotonin.
 2 ,17 Given that serotonin plays a critical role in the regulation of mood, it is possible that using ecstasy can lead to an increased risk for developing symptoms of depression.
 15 Interestingly, findings from studies examining the link between ecstasy and depression have been mixed.

 Studies have shown that individuals with a history of ecstasy use or who currently use report mild levels of depression, at least in the short run.
 21 ,22 However, the finding of increased depression among those who use ecstasy in combination with other drugs may not be explained by the ecstasy use alone; polysubstance abuse, or using multiple substances, appears to produce similar effects as using ecstasy by itself.
 13 ,16